matafokka/ExcelDarkThemeFix/README.md

 1. Charts' font colors - there's an option to set it to black.
 1. Cell's dark background when editing - there's an option to fix it, but you won't be able to undo anything.
 As an alternative, use the formula thingy right above the sheet to see what you type.
 1. Different cells' fill outside of used range - fill can be either preserved (including an actual automatic color, default behavior) or removed completely.
 There's an option to tweak it.
+1. OLE Excel objects - need to manually open it, save and close.

 Enabling these options is described under the "Configuration" section.